WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

   structures.
 - The "function" could be defined within other "functions".

-The points mentioned above collectively define the concept of structured programming, which sparked a major movement in computer science.
+All the aforementioned points contribute to the concept of structured programming, a pivotal movement in computer science.
 ALGOL 60, a pioneer in this movement, adopted these principles at a very early stage.
 Here is an example that shows how expressive the control structure could comparatively be in ALGOL 60.

 ```ALGOL
 begin